 But when it comes to getting paid for your digital content and breaking into a new career (or side content gig), it pays to get a full snapshot of the pursuits that await writers online.
 Places where the prose-worthy can ply their skills, make some money, and add value to the digital space where, historically, content is mighty, and attention spans flighty.

 How to make more in digital content writing

-But what are these digital writing jobs specifically and how can you crack them as a job seeker?
-If your dream is to put words to pixels, copy to content, and to see your name in screen-generated light, here’s a digital content writing guide to help your search.
+But what are these digital content writing jobs specifically, and how can you find them as a job seeker?
+If your dream is to put words to pixels, copy to content, and see your name in screen-generated light, here’s a digital content writing guide to help your search.

 1. Pitch to digital news and content sites.

 Print may be suffering a prolonged death at the hands of disappearing ad dollars, but every news outlet that matters has migrated their content online at this point, both to complement their print pubs and, in other cases, to live exclusively.

 But as some things change, others stay the same — that is, you can still pitch stories to sites where you don’t necessarily have to be a full-time editor to write for them.
 Whether you aspire to be a “guest contributor” or “editor-at-large,” there are many freelance-friendly publishing outlets where you can set out to make your mark.

 Visit the sites you like and scan the footer to see if there are editorial guidelines posted.
 Even better, a directory that can guide you straight to an editor.
 Then, pitch your idea in a quick, powerful, and poignant way so they feel compelled to respond.
 You’ll want to know the brand, type of content, and editorial standards for what they publish first — as this will dramatically increase your chances of getting a response.

 2. Publish, participate, and promote via social media.